ayufan/steam-deck-tools/README.md

 1. Launch Lossless Scaling
 1. Open "Settings"
 1. Select the "Scale hotkey"
-1. Press "Steam+DPad Up"
+1. Press "STEAM + DPad Up"
-1. Verify that the hotkey was set to "Ctrl + Alt + U"
+1. Verify that the hotkey was set to "CTRL + ALT + U"
 1. Close the settings dialog

 ## 5. Risks